ericaltenburg/AB/README.md

-# WMM (Where's My Money)
+# AB (Auto-Budget)

-This will be a full stack web app that will show all of my spending/investments.
+This will be a full stack web app that will show all of my account acitivity and monthly budgets.